itsdfish/RetirementPlanners.jl/docs/src/advanced_example.md

 ### Interest

 In this example, we will simulate growth the stock market using a stochastic process model called Geometric Brownian Motion (GBM).
+One advantage of GBM is that it provides a more accurate description of the temporal dynamics of stock market growth: the value of the stock market is noisy, but current value depends on the previous value.
+Below, we will use the function `dynamic_interest` to simulate stock market growth with the GBM.

-Brownian motion describes random movement of particles in space when no force is present to move the particles in a specific direction.
-Although this seems disconnected from stock market behavior, it turns out to be a reasonable model because there is inherent randomness in stock prices as well as a general tendency to grow.
+Brownian motion component of GBM is based on random movement of particles in space when no force is present to move the particles in a specific direction.
+Although particle physics seems disconnected from stock market behavior, it turns out to be a reasonable model because there is inherent randomness in stock prices as well as a general tendency to grow.
 If we add a growth rate parameter to Brownian motion and force the price to change proportially to its current value, the result is the GBM.
 The stochastic differential equation for the GBM is given by:

 ``X(t) = X(t)[ \mu dt + s \sqrt{dt}],``

 where ``X(t)`` is the stock market value at time ``t``, ``dt`` is the infintesimal time step,  ``\mu`` is the average growth rate, and ``s \sim \mathrm{normal}(0,\sigma)`` is normally distributed noise with standard deviation ``\sigma``.
+The stochastic differential equation has two terms:

-The first term ``\mu dt`` represents the average growth rate of the stock market.
-The second term ``s \sqrt{dt}`` represents the diffusion or *jitter* in the growth rate, which sometimes causes the price to increase or decrease more than the average growth rate.
+- ``\mu dt``: represents the average growth rate of the stock market.
+- ``s \sqrt{dt}``: represents the diffusion or *jitter* in the growth rate, which sometimes causes the price to increase or decrease more than the average growth rate.

 An important implication of multipling the two terms on the right hand side by ``X(t)`` is that growth and volitiliy scale with the current price, and the price cannot be negative.
 The code block below illustrates how to simulate and plot 10 trajectories of the GBM.
 The growth rate is ``\mu=.07`` with a standard deviation of ``\sigma=.07``, indicating moderately high volitility.
 In the simulation, the step size is 1 day and the trajectories generated from the model span 10 years.
 ```@example advanced
 gdm = GBM(; μ = .07, σ = .07)
 trajectories = rand(gdm, 365 * 10, 10; Δt = 1 / 365)